Former Secret Service agent has questions about Trump’s security

 Republican presidential candidate former President Donald Trump is helped off the stage at a campaign event in Butler, Pa., on Saturday, July 13, 2024.
 (AP Photo/Gene J. Puskar)(AP/Gene J. Puskar)

-Ahead of a scheduled House Oversight Committee hearing with the director of the Secret Service about the attempted assassination of former President Donald Trump, a former special agent tells WTOP that he has questions of his own.
+In the wake of the attempted assassination of former President Donald Trump on Saturday, a former special agent tells WTOP that he has questions of his own about the level of Secret Service protection afforded to the Republican presidential nominee.

-As an agent, Matthew Doherty was involved in the security detail for five presidents, and is now a managing director for workforce risk management at Sikich, an advisory group.
+As an agent, Matthew Doherty was a part of the security detail for five presidents, and is now a managing director for workforce risk management at Sikich, an advisory group.

-When it comes to the level of Secret Service protection, he said he wants to know if former President Trump was classified by the agency as a former president or as a presidential candidate, which would afford Trump additional security resources.
+Doherty said he wants to know if Trump was classified by the agency as a former president or as a presidential candidate, which would give Trump additional security resources.

 “Technically, he’s not a candidate nominee until the convention,” Doherty said.
 “But it’s not like 12 candidates were being protected and coming into the convention wondering who’s going to get the nomination.”